The Compatibility of the Minimalist Foundation with Homotopy Type Theory: Canonical isomorphisms and the category

 \begin{remark} It must be stressed that \can\ isomorphisms do not coincide with all the isomorphisms, because they need to preserve their canonical elements.
 On the other hand, assuming that for any type in the universe $\mathcal{U}_0$ and $\mathcal{U}_1$ the associated identity map is a canonical isomorphism yields a contradiction in presence of the Univalence Axiom.
 We thank one of the anonymous referee for this last observation. \end{remark}

-To this purpose we first introduce an inductive universe of h-sets, which will be used to interpret sets of \emtt\ and which can be defined by using the type constructor of well-founded trees:
+To this purpose we first introduce an inductive universe of h-sets (within $\mathcal{U}_1$) equipped with an inductive elimination, formally given as an inductive-recursive definition added to \hott, but it would be enough to define it in the meta-theory~\footnote{This approach is taken because $\suni$ lacks an inductive elimination which would be contradictory with the Univalence Axiom.}.
+This universe will be used to interpret sets of \emtt:

 \begin{definition} Let $\setem$ be the type inductively generated from the following inductive clauses: \begin{itemize}

 \item[-] If $A\ \ourdef \ \propo$, or $A\ \ourdef \ \bf 0 $, or $A\ \ourdef \ \bf 1 $, or $A\ \ourdef \ \bf \mathbb{N} $ then $A: \setem\ [ \Gamma]$ for any context $\Gamma$.